 The third Sunday after the Epiphany is of semi-double rite and its liturgical colour is green.
 The Gospel pericopes from St. Matthew record the LORD healing the leper and the centurion's servant.

 At Vespers yesterday afternoon the antiphons and psalms appointed for Saturday were sung.
 The Office hymn was Jam sol recedit igneus.
 The antiphon on the Magnificat was Suscepit Deus.
-After the collect of the Sunday commemorations were sung of the preceding Office of St. Polycarp and of St. John Chrysostom.
-The Suffrage of the Saints was omitted due to the double feasts and, for the same reason, at Compline the Dominical preces were omitted.
+After the collect of the Sunday commemorations were sung of the preceding Office of St. Raymund of Penafort and of St. Timothy.
+The Suffrage of the Saints was omitted due to the double feasts and, likewise, at Compline the Dominical preces were not sung.

-At Mass the Gloria is sung, the second collect is of St. John Chrysostom, today there is no third collect.
+At Mass the Gloria is sung, the second collect is of St. Timothy.
+Today there is no third collect.
 The Credo is sung and the preface is that of the Blessed Trinity.

 In the 'liturgical books of 1962' there are no commemorations at either Vespers.
-Mattins is cut down to a single nocturn of three lessons.
+Mattins is cut down to a single nocturn.
 At Lauds there are no commemorations.
-At Mass there is only a single collect.
+At Mass there is but a single collect.

 Art: Jerome Nadal